 - Food and refreshments associated with official City functions serve a public purpose when the provision of food or refreshments is an integral part of the function and is deemed necessary to ensure meaningful participation by the participants.
-This includes City-sponsored community engagement events and events of a community-wide interest where staff are required to be present (e.g., Summer Fete, National Night Out, Citizens Police Academy, Arts in the Parks). - Events, meetings, programming, and incentives of moderate value that are supportive of the City's strategic priorities of inclusion and equity (e.g., food and refreshments for attendees of training programs, or at events intended to increase, broaden, and engage the participation of ethnically and racially diverse communities in city matters).
+This includes City-sponsored community engagement events and events of a community-wide interest where staff are required to be present (e.g., Summer Fete, National Night Out, Citizens Police Academy, Arts in the Parks). - Events, meetings, programming, and non-monetary promotional incentives of moderate value that are supportive of the City's strategic priorities of inclusion and equity (e.g., food and refreshments for attendees of training programs or at events intended to increase, broaden, and engage the participation of ethnically and racially diverse communities in city matters.
+Other examples may include t-shirts, water bottles, mugs, pens.).